Product Manager Resume

 - Spell out acronyms on the first use

-Product Manager resumes shouldn’t go past two pages or over 1,000 words.
-Many Product Managers have technical expertise or industry certifications, so it’s important to include these at the bottom of your resume.
+Product manager resumes shouldn’t go past two pages or over 1,000 words.
+Many product managers have technical expertise or industry certifications, so it’s important to include these at the bottom of your resume.

 Presenting Your Product Management Experience

-The most successful resumes have a simple and elegant format.
+he most successful resumes have a simple and elegant format.
 The internet is full of design-heavy formats that are pretty to look at, but aren’t very effective in the job search.
 Less is more with resumes.
 You want to say as much information as possible in as few words as possible.

 Hiring managers and recruiters give resumes a few seconds of assessment before deciding if they will continue to read.
 It’s important your resume has accomplishments bulleted to make your achievements stand out and grab their attention in this review.
 A simple format helps to showcase these highlights in the best possible way.
 Your resume should be organized and efficient.